Im-Rises/Chip8topia/README.md

 Major:

-- [ ] Correct the Xo-Chip HIRES mode not working
 - [ ] Correct the Xo-Chip text in October red being missplaced

 - [ ] Check which imgui window is very slow (probably the memory editor)